Ecosystem approach

 The ecosystem approach is a conceptual framework for resolving ecosystem issues.
 The idea is to protect and manage the environment through the use of scientific reasoning.
 Another point of the ecosystem approach is preserving the Earth and its inhabitants from potential harm or permanent damage to the planet itself.
 With the preservation and management of the planet through an ecosystem approach, the future monetary and planetary gain are the by-product of sustaining and/or increasing the capacity of that particular environment.
 This is possible as the ecosystem approach incorporates humans, the economy, and ecology to the solution of any given problem.
-The initial idea for an ecosystem approach would come to light during the second meeting (November 1995) at the Conference of the Parties (COP) it was the central topic in implementation and framework for the Convention on Biological Diversity (CBD), it would further elaborate on the ecosystem approach as using varies methodologies for solving complex issues.
+The initial idea for an ecosystem approach would come to light during the second meeting (November 1995) at the Conference of the Parties (COP) it was the central topic in implementation and framework for the Convention on Biological Diversity (CBD), it would further elaborate on the ecosystem approach as using various methodologies for solving complex issues.

 Throughout, the use and incorporation of ecosystem approaches, two similar terms have been created in that time: ecosystem-based management and ecosystem management.
 The Convention on Biological Diversity has seen ecosystem-based management as a supporting topic/concept for the ecosystem approach.
 Similarly, ecosystem management has a minor difference with the two terms.
 Conceptual the differences between the three terms come from a framework structure and the different methods used in solving complex issues.
 The key component and definition between the three terms refer to the concept of conservation and protection of the ecosystem.

 The use of the ecosystem approach has been incorporated with managing water, land, and living organisms ecosystems and advocating the nourishment and sustainment of those ecological space.
 Since the ecosystem approach is a conceptual model for solving problems, the key idea could combat various problems.